 To obtain an InSite URL for an asset

-- 1. Preview the asset, as described in "Previewing Assets," on page 83. - 2.
-In the InSite bar, click Get Link. - Content Server displays a confirmation message indicating the InSite URL for the asset has been copied to the clipboard. - 3.
-Paste the URL into the application of your choice (for example, a new e-mail message to your colleague).
+- 1. Preview the asset, as described in "Previewing Assets," on page 97. - 2.
+In the InSite bar, click Get Link.

+Content Server displays a pop-up message confirming the URL has been copied to the clipboard.